One of the coolest things of keeping an aquarium is seeing fish behave like they do in real life. This is best visible with schooling fish.

 To keep the cardinal tetra properly, keep at least 6 of them at the same time.
 Because they are active swimmers, keep them in a tank of at least 15 gallons.

 If you want to add tank mates, you can add other peaceful community fish.
-Examples can be corydoras as bottom dwellers, an ancistrus catfish as algae eater and a couple of hatchet fish in the top of your tank.
+Examples can be corydoras as bottom dwellers, an ancistrus catfish as algae eater and a couple of hatchet fish in the top of your tank. people tend to like them because they are quite hardy fish too.

 13 Denison Barb